Exo-MDR-CD2000/backend-readme-generator/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)

 ## Description
 Backend-readme-generator is a command-line tool to create a high quality readme file based on the NPM package [inquirer](https://www.npmjs.com/package/inquirer).
 It's goal is to reduce the amount of time one needs to create a readme file scratch.
 It allowed me to look a bit deeper into the inquirer package as it is a usefool tool in prompting questions to a user via command-line.
 Overall, the project works as intended but can definitely be expanded upon feature wise.
+Listing the specific license version is the next step to improving the distinction upon licenses that have multiple versions.
+As it currently is, the readme generator provides a link to [opensource](https://opensource.org/licenses/) that has a list of the more common licenses but not the user's specific one.

 ## Table of Contents
 - [backend-readme-generator](#backend-readme-generator)